 For the original inhabitants of Tempe, the Akimel O'Odham and Piipaash, places or properties that are generally (and sometimes specifically) identified in oral history, oratory, and song culture are likely to be considered TCPs.
 In addition, these places may have names in the O'Odham or Piipaash languages that further relate them to historical events and persons, including former traditional religious or divine leaders, who helped to create what is Tempe today (Darling 2016; Darling et al. 2015).
 For communities that rely on oral communication and memory culture for the transmission and perpetuation of knowledge across generations, these places are the foundation for traditional systems of knowledge and cultural practice that are closely tied to traditional homelands.
-When names are forgotten or traditional places are destroyed or built over, the natural connection of the land with descendent communities becomes broken, land legacy disappears, and the cultural identification, documentation, and management of TCPs will perpetuate these cultural values and the cultural legacy of Tempe for future generations.
+When names are forgotten or traditional places are destroyed or built over, the natural connection of the land with descendent communities becomes broken, land legacy disappears, and the cultural identities of the many diverse communities that founded and continue to reside within the city limits becomes lost.
+Identification, documentation, and management of TCPs will perpetuate these cultural values and the cultural legacy of Tempe for future generations.